MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/mixed-reality-component-view-mr.md

 Insert the component into your app as you normally would for any other button control or component.

-With an app open for editing in the Power Apps https://create.powerapps.com studio:
+With an app open for editing in the [Power Apps Studio](https://create.powerapps.com):

 1. Open the **Insert** tab.
 2. Expand **Mixed reality**.